pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/1-C_Programming_Basics/notes.md

 > Exit the loop immediately and proceed to the next code block

 > `continue` statement:
-> Skip the code block after the statement and proceed with the next iteration
+> Skip the code block after the statement and proceed with the next iteration of the loop